Florida teacher says she is under investigation after showing 5th grade class Disney movie with gay character - Local News 8

 A fifth-grade teacher said she is being investigated by the Florida Department of Education after she showed her students “Strange World,” a 2022 animated Disney movie featuring a character who is biracial and gay.

-In the post, Barbee explained she played the Disney movie to a class which was partially full after a day of standardized testing.
+In the video, Barbee explained she played the Disney movie to a class, which was only partially full after a day of standardized testing.
 She also said she had previously-signed permission slips from all the parents, allowing the students to watch a movie rated PG.

 According to Barbee, a parent then complained and reported her to the state Department of Education.